2019/20 | Conestoga College

 Check out your Email

 At Conestoga College, students use Office 365 for official email correspondence.
-Office 365 provides a secure and stable email account with 100GB email storage, 1 TB of cloud document storage in your OneDrive, and a free installation of Office 2016 for your PC or MAC computer.
+Office 365 provides a secure and stable email account with 100GB email storage, 1 TB of cloud document storage in your OneDrive, and free installation of Microsoft Office for your PC or MAC computer.
 For information on how to connect to your email, check out our IT Support Site: http://it.conestogac.on.ca/support, and click on "Email".
 For tips and tricks on using your Office 365 account, check out https://support.office.com.

 Printing on Campus